annoyingmouse/class_examples/README.md

 };
 ```

-Writing it that way all is not ideal though, all the details of the car are available to anyone with the developer console open.
-It's just not right that all those fields are available for any Tom, Dick or Harry to look at - some things should remain hidden.
+Writing it that way is not ideal though, all the details of the car are available to anyone with the developer console open.
+It seems incorrect that all those fields are visible to and manipulatable by any Tom, Dick or Harry - some things should remain hidden.
 You know your fellow collectors and can imagine how much they'd relish pointing out a fault in your collection, so you decide to protect the data and make the attributes private.
 The protection of internal class variables is by no means a bullet-proof way of avoiding your fellow collectors taking the Mickey, but it'll have to do.
-With this in mind, you decide to add getters and setters to the object, but you're mindful that only the image field needs a setter.
-The image field is an array, so you need a way to add new images to the object after the object has been initialized.
-Once they're initiated, you only allow your items to be changed in limited ways and, in some instances, they don't need to be changed at all once instantiated.
-This change gives rise to this code:
+With this in mind, you decide to add getters and setters to the instantiated class, but you're mindful that only the image field needs a setter.
+The image field is an array, so you need a way to add new images to the object after the object has been initialized, so you add `add_image`.
+Once they're created, you only allow your items to be changed in limited ways and, in some instances, they don't need to be changed at all once instantiated.
+This change gives rise to [this code](https://github.com/annoyingmouse/class_examples/blob/main/js/MatchboxCar.js):

 ```javascript
 /**